Kitware/vtk-examples/src/VTKFileFormats.md

 regular font.

 ### Image data
-The format for image data is detailed in the Figure 6.
+The format for image data is detailed in the Figure 6 where the `Type` attribute of the `VTKHDF` group is `ImageData`.
 An ImageData (regular grid) is not split into partitions for parallel processing.
 We rely on the writer to chunk the data to optimize reading for a certain number of MPI ranks.
 Attribute data is stored in